aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/ec2-cluster-provider.md

 }
 ```

-Note that two attributes in this configuration are relevant for Spot: `nodeGroupCapacityType` and `instaceTypes`.
-The latter indicates the types of instances that can be used for spot capacity, and it makes sense to have a number of instance types to maximize availability.
+>**Note:** Two attributes in this configuration are relevant for Spot: `nodeGroupCapacityType` and `instaceTypes`.
+The latter indicates the types of instances that can be used for spot capacity, and its logical to use many instance types to maximize availability.